Original Date of Review: 11/18/2021

 Their current selection includes beef, pork, lamb, chicken, and sausage.

-I will note, the main reason I opted to go with only beef cuts is because I’ve never noticed a difference between my grocery store’s pork and chicken and online butcheries (besides price).
+The main reason I typically only buy beef cuts is because I’ve never noticed a difference between my grocery store’s pork and chicken and online butcheries (besides price).

 Simply put – in my opinion – chicken is chicken and pork is pork.

-Porter Road’s prices for these types of meats are still fair – again though, shipping cost obviously becomes a factor.
+Porter Road’s prices for these types of meats are still pretty fair though.

 Below is an image of their brisket’s marbling – which is fantastic.